Table of Contents

 In this case the pkgsrc user has asked pkgsrc to build packages

-with 7 jobs in parallel (MAKE_JOBS
+with 7 jobs in parallel (MAKE_JOBS).
+The

 package could have disabled parallel builds by setting